voodoocode/pannengeraet-krank-knarrenbauer/README.md

 - Thanks to all the contributors, be it PRs, suggestions on reddit or whatever

+## Version history

+### ✨ New in v0.3: Replacement of other people

+As per public request on r/de:

+Other relevant people are being found and replaced with silly names.

+I added some logic/randomness wheter a combined name of first-, middle- and lastname is used _or_ a full nickname.

 ## Contribution

 Feel free to open pull requests with new names or persons.

+NOTICE: be sure to not have the extension activated in the browser, when using the Github frontend editor.
+It will probably also do it's replacements in there and introduce bugs.
+This will be fixed in a future version, but just to be sure.

 When adding new persons follow this format of the object:

 ```javascript